Related video: High Current Loads

 Digital output from a microcontroller is typically a low-amperage signal.
 For example, when you set a pin HIGH, the voltage coming on that pin is typically +3.3V or +5V, and the amperage that it can source is around 10 milliamps.
 This is fine if you’re controlling an LED, whose required amperage is tiny.
 However, most devices you’d want to control need more current than that to operate.
 You need a component in between your microcontroller and the device that can be controlled with this small voltage and amperage.
 Relays and transistors are most often used for this purpose.
 A relay is a switch that’s controlled by a small electric current.
 Relays take advantage of the fact that when you pass an electric current through a wire, a magnetic field is generated surrounding the wire as well.
 This is called induction.
 When you place two pieces of ferrous metal near a coil of wire and pass current through the wire, the magnetic field can move the two pieces of metal towards each other.
 Those pieces of metal can form a switch, which can be turned on and off by putting current through the coil.

-In the illustration above, you can see that there’s no electrical connection between the microcontroller circuit that’s controlling the coil of the relay and the lamp circuit.
+In Figure 4, you can see that there’s no electrical connection between the microcontroller circuit that’s controlling the coil of the relay and the lamp circuit.
 This is another advantage that relays offer.
-A schematic, of the relay circuit looks similar to the illustration above:
+Figure 5, a schematic of the relay circuit looks similar to Figure 4:

 The current needed to move the shaft in the coil is very low (less than 10 milliamps) so the coil can be energized by an output pin of your microcontroller.
 The current that can flow through the switch, however, is much higher.
 The lamp circuit is separate from the microcontroller.
 It uses a separate power source, with the amperage and voltage needed to turn on the lamp.
 The power source, the lamp, and the switch side of the relay are all placed in series.
 When the coil is energized, the leaves of the switch are physically moved by the magnetic force created, the lamp circuit is completed, and the lamp turns on.
 Relays are also useful when you want to replace a switch in an existing electronic device.
 If you replace the switch with the coil of a relay, the microcontroller can control the device just as if the button were pressed.